kacperbylicki/netguru_recruitment_movie_api_task/README.md

 ## Setup

-* Clone this repository: `git clone https://github.com/kacperbylicki/netguru_recruitment_movie_api_task.git`
+* Clone this repository with `git clone`
 * Create new `.env` file in main directory.
 See `.env.example` to see example env variables.
 It's obligatory to set same variables names.
 * Run `docker-compose up -d` to setup containers
 * To run tests type `docker exec movie_backend yarn test`

 ## Usage

-You can usage this API with e.g. Postman.
+You can use this API with e.g. Postman.
 The address at which the API will be available by default in Your local environment is localhost:3001

 ## Endpoints